ramvilsil/summary-theatrecms/README.md

 ## Introduction
-I had the opportunity to work as part of a development team to create a full-scale MVC Web Application in C#.
-We used Agile/Scrum, with two-week sprints.
-I completed several stories while working on both the front and backend.
+I had the opportunity to contribute to create a full-scale MVC Web Application as part of a development team.
+The project consisted of a management system for a Portland theater.
+Our team employed Agile/Scrum, with two-week sprints that included planning, daily standups, sprint retrospectives, and review.
+I worked on various user stories on both the front and backend.

 ## Stories

-Here I'll share about a few stories I worked on.
+I'll go over stories I worked on.

 - <a href="#ui-styling">UI Styling</a>